 As a board-certified orthopedic surgeon and sports medicine physician, Dr. Howard specializes in knee treatments and arthroscopic surgery.
 Knee pain and knee injuries are challenging to self-diagnose, and one of the most common injuries across all sports and activities.
 Full time athletes, avid hobbyists, and weekend warriors alike experience a variety of knee issues, including ACL and meniscus tears, bursitis and tendonitis, and dislocations and fractures.

 Using analysis and diagnostic tests, Dr. Howard will pinpoint the cause of your knee pain and create a treatment plan that enlists all non-invasive options before resorting to a surgery recommendation.
-Proper rehabilitation and therapy, PRP and cortisone injections, bracing and alternative movements may be part of the course of treatment.
+Proper rehabilitation and therapy, cortisone injections, bracing and alternative movements may be part of the course of treatment.
 Should surgery be recommended, the doctor will discuss your condition, the procedure in detail, and assist you in making an informed decision yourself.

 Patients trust Dr. Howard throughout Pinellas and Pasco counties.
 With 2 office locations in Palm Harbor and New Port Richey, he provides orthopedic care to individuals in Clearwater, Largo, St Petersburg, Dunedin, Safety Harbor, Oldsmar, Tarpon Springs, and Hudson.